Compositional Semantics for Open Vocabulary Spatio-semantic Representations: Experiments

 \subsection{Experiment 1: $z^*$ from random semantics}

 We estimate the lower bound capacity of $z^*$ by sampling $K$ embeddings $z$ forming an object description set $\mathcal{Z}$ of random semantics.
 Next we compute the optimal $z^*$ by~\eqref{eq:optimal_comp_sem_centroid} and measure the separation between 100,000 randomly sampled embeddings $Z'$ and the set $Z$ represented by $z^*$.
 Separability is measured by~\eqref{eq:statistical_satisfiability} approximating~\eqref{eq:prob_of_compositionality} for uniform and nonuniform distributions.
 High separability means it is highly unlikely any non-related random semantic is closer to $z^*$ than the least close related semantic $z_{min} = \argmin(Z)$.
 In other words, $z^*$ has high cosine similarity~\eqref{eq:cos_sim} only with semantics $z$ of the object description $\mathcal{Z}$.
+See Fig.~\ref{fig:compositional_semantics} for a visualization.

 To generate embeddings, we sample words from the English lexical database WordNet~\cite{miller1995wordnet}.
 Sampled words gets transformed into a semantic embedding $z$ by the models' language encoders.
 Ideally distributed embeddings are sampled uniformly on the hypersphere $\mathit{U}(S^{D-1})$.
 CLIP experiments use the largest available \textsl{ViT-L/14@336px} model generating 768 dimensional embeddings.
 For OpenCLIP we use the largest \textsl{ViT-bigG-14} model, pretrained on the \textsl{laion2b\_s39b\_b160k} dataset, generating 1280 dimensional embeddings.
+We use the largest available \textsl{Focal-L} model for X-Decoder outputting 512 dimensional embeddings.
 SBERT uses the \textsl{all-mpnet-base-v2 } model generating 768 dimensional embeddings.
 We measure performance of object descriptions $\mathcal{Z}$ of varying length $K$ to estimate maximum representation capacity of $z^*$ for each embedding space.
 Two additional experiments for higher dimensional embeddings explore the theoretical limits of $z^*$ for large object descriptions $\mathcal{Z}$.
 Each experiment is repeated 1000 times for statistical estimation.